textcreationpartnership/A00012/README.md

 ##Content Summary##

 #####Front#####
-IOSEPH, OR, PHAROAH'S FAVOVRITE.ECCLES.
-39.1, 4.Hee only that applyeth his minde to the Law of the m

 1. To the right honourable and reuerend Father in God, Iohn Lord Bishop of Lincolne, Lord Keeper of the Great Seale.

 #####Body#####